bewrrrie/ChessAI/README.md

 Move for White.
 ```
 If you decided to play for White you can choose the way you are going to move your pieces.
 For example you can type: `e2e4`.
-This will affect on game board in such way.
+This will affect on the game board in the following way.
 ```
   A B C D E F G H
  ┏━┯━┯━┯━┯━┯━┯━┯━┓